-The CQC report, published on 25 January 2017, follows the regulator’s inspections to the Trust during the Summer of 2016.
+The CQC report, published on the 22nd August 2019, follows the regulator’s inspections to the Trust in April and June 2019.

 The report specifically highlighted:

 “The trust and its staff should be very proud of what they do”

 West Midlands Ambulance Service Chief Executive, Anthony Marsh, said: